Uaird/Factorio-Blueprints/Bad Internet/README.md

 ![image](https://github.com/Uaird/Factorio-Blueprints/assets/96286260/50300699-2095-479d-a1ed-ac44f80fdf2d)

 Included in the book is a blueprint called "Original Design".
 It uses Nixie Tubes, Text Plates, and Pushbuttons.
+All other blueprints are vanilla.